Data & Security

 There are three way to set consent for an Event that can all be used together:

 • Console UI - You can add users directly to the Do Not Track list through the console UI.
-Navigate to Management > Data & Security > Do Not Track list to add the user's in-game ID to the list.
+Navigate to Settings > Data & Security > Do Not Track list to add the user's in-game ID to the list.
 This will block events from being logged for any event that is tagged with that user id.

 • Do Not Track API - The Do Not Track API provides granular control of the consent scopes for a set of users.
 Once consent settings are configured through this API, the corresponding consent settings will be used for all events for that user by default.